Our advocacy work promotes the value of the arts and empowers the arts sector to make the case for the arts.

 Dolina Wehipeihana Ngāti Tukorehe, Ngāti Raukawa (Kaiārahi Māori, PANNZ; General Manager, Kia Mau Festival; Chair, Atamira Dance Company, Co-Director Betsy & Mana Productions)

-Gretchen La Roche (CE, Chamber Music New Zealand; Trustee, Te Tairāwhiti Festival; Trustee, Dame Malvina Major Foundation)
+- Gretchen La Roche (CE, Chamber Music New Zealand; Trustee, Te Tairāwhiti Festival; Trustee, Dame Malvina Major Foundation) - until August 2022.

 Megan Peacock-Coyle (Manager Arts & Culture, Hastings District Council; Co-Chair of Performing Arts Network of New Zealand)